CRFO/Udacity_Data_Engineering_Projects/Project 4 - Data Lake with Spark/README.md

 # Steps to execute code

-1. Execute test.ipynb script to load log and song JSON files from S3 and create partitioned parquet files in table directories in S3.
-2. Create AWS EMR Cluster with 1 Master node and 2 worker nodes using UI (or CLI command) with installation of Spark.
+1. Create AWS EMR Cluster with 1 Master node and 2 worker nodes using UI (or CLI command) with installation of Spark.
-3. Copy etl.py and dl.cfg to hadoop file system in Cluster (with a command like this: scp -i <key pair>.pem dl.cfg etl.py <hadoop link>:~/)
+2. Copy etl.py and dl.cfg to hadoop file system in Cluster (with a command like this: scp -i <key pair>.pem dl.cfg etl.py <hadoop link>:~/)
-4. Execute Python etl.py script with command at the /home/hadoop directory: "spark-submit --master yarn etl.py".
+3. Execute Python etl.py script with command at the /home/hadoop directory: "spark-submit --master yarn etl.py".

 # Project Steps